S3-working-group/s3-practical-guide/docs/contract-for-successful-collaboration.md

 **Note:** Many agreements about collaboration within an organization do not require dedicated contracts, as they are already governed by or subject to existing contracts.

-## Success criteria for contract negotiation
+## Success Criteria for Contract Negotiation

 When negotiating a contract, ensure: